How to simplify your house with a free printable checklist of 31 items to remove in order to declutter your life.

 26. UNUSED CHARGERS & CORDS – If they don’t belong to any electronics you currently own and use, you don’t need them… and while you are at it, come to my house and take mine too!

 It’s the one thing my hubby just can’t part with!

 27. LIDLESS TUPPERWARE – Oh I know you have some random lids that don’t fit anything, and probably some warped and stained Tupperware that can go with it…into the trash!!

 28. UNUSED TOYS & GAMES – The holidays usually mean getting new toys and games.
 In with the new, out with the old…donate your unused toys and games to a worthy cause…there are so many great children organizations that would love your donations!

 29. THE GLOVE COMPARTMENT – 5-year-old ketchup packet anyone?
 Wadded-up restaurant napkins?
 Used face masks?
 Broken plastic utensils?
 Yep, I found them all in my glove box…and now they can be found in.the.trash.

 30. THE JUNK DRAWER – Don’t be scared of this notorious cluttered space…it does not have to look perfectly organized, just do your best to get rid of the things in there you don’t use and relocate the items that don’t belong.
 Remember progress > perfection

-31. ANYTHING NEGATIVE – Decluttering your life doesn’t only mean your possessions…take a moment to do a calendar audit and opt out of any time commitments that doesn’t bring you joy.
+31. ANYTHING NEGATIVE – Decluttering your life doesn’t only mean your possessions…take a moment to do a calendar audit and opt-out of any time commitments that don’t bring you joy.